microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 These additions, while effective, have the following drawbacks:

 * They increase the complexity of the core editing model

-- They lead to a set of operations that is not orthogonalized:
+* They lead to a set of operations that is not orthogonalized:

   - Insert, revive, and return seem to share some common traits, with revive and return being closer to each other.

   - It seems like it should be possible to support a "replace" operation that is similar to revive but with new elements instead of resurrecting removed ones, but that too needs to be added as separate operation)

-- They do not alleviate the complexity of modeling an optional field.
+- They do not alleviate the complexity of modeling an optional field (clearing the field requires a slice-delete operation over the field, overwriting the field requires that same slice-delete and an insert whose exact position is meaningless).

 The cell model can be thought of as a refactoring of both the traditional editing primitives and the above additions such that the listed drawbacks are avoided.